 In the second iteration

-This site will be updated after Match Day on March 1, 2018.
+This site will be updated after Match Day, Tuesday March 3rd, 2020.

 In the First Iteration